twilightcity-net/flow-insight/README.md

 Electron desktop application which provides dev workflow & team collaborative troubleshooting tools

 ### Install from Source ###
-The following will descrive how to install 'torchie' from source code, and run using @DreamScale production api "https://torchie.dreamscale.io".
+The following will descrive how to install 'torchie' from source code, and run using @DreamScale production api for GridTime "https://torchie.dreamscale.io" and for Talk "https://talk.dreamscale.io".

 Requirements:
 - Node v11.15.x